brkyildiran0/projet/readme2.txt

 -Firebase Real-time Data Update Implementation (with RecyclerView) -OneSignal Notification System (with Berke)
 -Design and implementation of following:
-  -(Member, Message, NotificationPage, ProgressBarDay, ProgressBarTask, ProJet, Task) classes and interactions with pages -(CompletedTasks, Member, Message, MyTasks, Notification, ProgressBars, Projet, Task) adapters and interactions with pages *CompletedTasksActivity
+  -Classes and interactions with pages (whole package) -Adapters and interactions with pages (whole package) *CompletedTasksActivity
   *MembersPageactivity
   *MyTasksActivity